DoubleL222/ModernAI/README.md

 # ModernAI

-This is a java project that contains a Pac-Man game framework.
+This is a java project developed for a course (ModernAI), that contains a Pac-Man game framework.

 The work I've done is implement an AI for playing Pac-Man.